To apply for federal financial aid, students should complete the Free Application for Federal Student Aid (FAFSA).

 Federal aid you may qualify for

-- Direct Subsidized Loans and Direct Unsubsidized Loans – As of July 1, 2015, any Federal Direct subsidized loan will have a fixed interest rate of 5.05% and the interest is paid by the government while the student is enrolled at least half time
+- Direct Subsidized Loans and Direct Unsubsidized Loans – For the 2022-23 year, any Federal Direct subsidized/unsubsidized undergraduate loan will have a fixed interest rate of 4.99% and repayment does not begin until 6 months after graduation (or dropping below half time).

 - Work-study program – A program where students work part-time, up to a certain amount